penguinnick/Herd_Demography/README.md

 }
 ```

-# Create Stochastic Environment
+## Generate Stochastic Environment

-Using the functions defined above (‘vary.fert.mort()’ and
-‘make.listpar()’), a stochastic environment is created for each offtake
+Using the functions defined above, a stochastic environment is created
-strategy.
-The function `make.listpar()` is run with the parameters
+for each offtake strategy.
+The function `make.listpar()` is run with the
-defined above.
-The number of cycles is set to `200` and the initial
+parameters defined above.
+The number of cycles is set to `200` and the
-population size is set to `150`.
+initial population size is set to `150`.

 ``` r
 set.seed(600)